Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Shop in Gothic Quarter & El Born

-Spend the afternoon wandering through the narrow, winding streets of the Gothic Quarter and the adjacent El Born neighborhood, which surround the Barcelona cathedral.
+Spend the afternoon wandering through the narrow, winding streets of the Gothic Quarter and the adjacent El Born neighborhood, which surround the Barcelona Cathedral.

 These medieval-looking neighborhoods are full of unique boutiques, vintage shops, and artisan stores where you can find one-of-a-kind Barcelona souvenirs.